The Experience

 IMG_6029-crop

 “I was introduced to many versions of success at Adventures.
-What I took from hearing everyone speak to us was a respect for variation (genetic and otherwise).
-Now true success means something different to me.
-While it could mean being well paid and well liked, I find that my interpretation of success is different than others.
-So why follow indifferently down their paths, when I can blaze down my own?”
+What I took from hearing everyone speak to us was a respect for variation… Now true success means something different to me.”

 Step 1